Hilliard Art Museum

-The Paul and Lulu Hilliard University Art Museum is a museum located in Lafayette, Louisiana.
-It is the art museum for the University of Louisiana at Lafayette and is named after Paul and Lulu Hilliard, who donated $5 million for the building's construction.
+The Hilliard Art Museum (formerly the Paul and Lulu Hilliard University Art Museum) is the art museum of the University of Louisiana at Lafayette, located in Lafayette, Louisiana.
+It was named after Paul and Lulu Hilliard, following a US$5 million donation for the museum building's construction in 2002.

 History

 In 1964, Lafayette businessman and philanthropist, Maurice Heymann donated to the University of Southwestern Louisiana (USL), now University of Louisiana at Lafayette, three-acres of land located on the corner of East Saint Mary Boulevard and Girard Park Drive for the purpose of building the Art Center for Southwestern Louisiana.

 Town building

 In 1965, USL Foundation began planning for the construction and operation of the center.
 Starting with a fund of $100,000, the Foundation began a campaign to secure an additional $400,000.
 Construction on the center began in April 1967 and the building opened to the public in March 1968.
 The center, a replica of the Hermitage (Darrow, Louisiana), a 19th-century Louisiana River Road Greek Revival plantation house, was designed by A. Hays Town.
 Bricks from the demolished first Martin Hall ("Old Martin Hall"), the school's administrative offices, were used in the construction of the Town Building, following the construction of the current Martin Hall ("New Martin Hall).
 Also, and as specified by Town, red dust from the bricks was mixed into the white paint, initially giving the building a slightly rosy tint.
 This was in place for many years, however subsequent paintings have removed this feature, and the building is now exclusively white in color.